All You Need to Know About “Well-Known Trademarks”

-With coming up of the new Trade Mark Rules 2017, a new procedure has been created that allows the Registrar to proclaim a particular trademark as “well known”.
+With the coming up of the new Trade Mark Rules 2017, a new procedure has been created that allows the Registrar to proclaim a particular trademark as “well known”.
 According to the new rule, a trademark owner can file an application in form TM-M with a request made to the Registrar for declaring the mark to be “well-known”.
-A well-known trade mark has been vouchsafed with extraordinary protection and safeguards against passing off and infringement of such trademarks.
-Well-known trademarks are recognised in India on the basis of their reputation, nationally, internationally and the cross-borders.
+A well-known trademark has been vouchsafed with extraordinary protection and safeguards against passing off and infringement of such trademarks.
+Well-known trademarks are recognized in India on the basis of their reputation, nationally, internationally, and the cross-borders.

 In another case of Rolex Sa v.
 Alex Jewellery Pvt.
 Ltd. &Ors.
-[2009 (41) PTC 284 (Del.)], the defendants were using the trade name “Rolex” of the plaintiff while dealing in artificial jewellery for which the plaintiff brought an action against the defendant in order to prevent him from using his trade name further.
+[2009 (41) PTC 284 (Del.)], the defendants were using the trade name “Rolex” of the plaintiff while dealing in artificial jewelry for which the plaintiff brought an action against the defendant in order to prevent him from using his trade name further.
 The court held that the plaintiff’s business dealt with watches, and the section of public using watches recognizes the trade name Rolex, for which it is a well-known trademark.
-The same segment of people if finds artificial jewelleries with the same trade name might assume the artificial jewellery to be from plaintiff’s business.
-For the same reasons, the court considering Rolex to be a well-known trademark granted injunction against the acts of defendants.
+The same segment of people if finds artificial jewelry with the same trade name might assume the artificial jewelry to be from the plaintiff’s business.
+For the same reasons, the court considering Rolex to be a well-known trademark granted an injunction against the acts of defendants.

 Provisions related to well-known trademarks

 1. Rule 124 of Trade Mark Rules 2017